Backups and duplication

 A basic understanding of CSV files:

-CSV stands for "comma separated values", and is a file format for spreadsheets similar to
+CSV stands for "comma separated values", and is a file format for spreadsheets like

 .num.
-You can export large parts of your Shopify store via CSV files and then import them into another store.
+You can export large parts of your Shopify store using CSV files and then import them into another store.
 Your store can produce a CSV file for your: